Rtoony/survey-data-system/replit.md

 ## Overview

-ACAD-GIS is an AI-first, database-centric CAD/GIS system for machine learning, embeddings, and GraphRAG.
-It replaces traditional file-based CAD workflows with a PostgreSQL/PostGIS database, optimizing for AI understanding and semantic reasoning.
-Its core value lies in providing a unified entity model, centralized embeddings, explicit graph edges for GraphRAG, and built-in ML feature engineering, enabling hybrid search across CAD/GIS data.
-Key applications include a Schema Explorer, CAD Standards Portal, and Python ML Tools for intelligent CAD operations, with a focus on civil engineering and surveying workflows.
+ACAD-GIS is an AI-first, database-centric CAD/GIS system designed for machine learning, embeddings, and GraphRAG.
+It aims to replace traditional file-based CAD workflows with a PostgreSQL/PostGIS database, optimizing for AI understanding and semantic reasoning.
+The system provides a unified entity model, centralized embeddings, explicit graph edges for GraphRAG, and built-in ML feature engineering, enabling hybrid search across CAD/GIS data.
+Key capabilities include a Schema Explorer, CAD Standards Portal, and Python ML Tools for intelligent CAD operations, with a focus on civil engineering and surveying workflows.

 ## User Preferences